 Twelve months, full-time.

-The programme has been designed to maximise student choice by allowing you to tailor the structure to suit your own interests.
+The programme has been designed to maximise student choice by allowing you to tailor the structure to suit your own strengths and interests.
 You can choose areas that reflect your personal interests and work on an individual project.
-You will however, also take a number of compulsory modules to ensure you are exposed to key topics in all areas.
+You will also take a number of compulsory modules to ensure you are exposed to key topics in all areas.
 The modules cover state-of-the-art techniques, technologies and supporting tools and will expose you to their applications in designing the next-generation wireless network.